-A recent report by Black & Veatch shows that in the next one decade, the number of projects involving combined cycle technology will increase by a massive 3.1 %.
+In the next one decade, the number of projects involving combined cycle technology will increase.
 There is only one reason for this projection: the high efficiency of combined cycle power plants.
 In this post, we will try to decipher what is the secret behind this efficiency.

 What is a combined cycle power plant?